hanxiaomax/Learncpp_CN/docs/12-6-Ellipsis-and-why-to-avoid-them.md

 This produces the answer 3.5, which may look correct at first glance, but omits the last number in the average, because we only told it we were going to provide 6 additional values (and then actually provided 7).
 These kind of mistakes can be very hard to catch.

-**Method 2: Use a sentinel value**
+## 方法2： 使用哨兵值

-Method #2 is to use a sentinel value.
+Method #2 is to use a [[sentinel|哨兵]] value.
 A **sentinel** is a special value that is used to terminate a loop when it is encountered.
 For example, with strings, the null terminator is used as a sentinel value to denote the end of the string.
 With ellipsis, the sentinel is typically passed in as the last parameter.
 Here’s an example of findAverage() rewritten to use a sentinel value of -1:

 ```cpp
 #include <iostream>